Zxun2/cheatsheets/README.md

-# NUS/Waterloo Cheatsheets
+# NUS Cheatsheets

-A compilation of cheatsheets for NUS/Waterloo Computer Science curriculum.
+A compilation of cheatsheets for NUS Computer Science curriculum.

 ## Contents